segaaaron/cinemaApp/README.md

 [![Swift Version][swiftUI]]

-This is a SwiftUI app, this the link for [Movies API](https://www.omdbapi.com/).
+This is a SwiftUI app, this is the link we use to show the information and details of the movie [Movies API](https://www.omdbapi.com/).

 ## 📋 Features